ChanceHerriage/jquery-quiz/README.md

 Forked from: [jchamill/jquery-quiz](https://github.com/jchamill/jquery-quiz) on 03/21/2020

-## Disclaimer
+## Tips

-This is a very simple quiz plugin I created to port quizzes from an existing platform.
-It creates simple multiple choice quizzes.
-You can customize most of the screens that are displayed, as well as the text displayed.
+You can find examples of the quizzes you can make and a few of the scenarios that are possible in `/demos/`.

 ## Usage